 I was born in Utrecht in 1952 and studied lute and guitar at the conservatories of Utrecht and The Hague.

 I've always been composing, but that really started to take shape during the inspiring lessons of Daan Manneke at the Amsterdam Conservatory.
+And working extensively with the very inspiring choir director Fokko Oldenhuis deepened my love of writing for choir.

 For me, the most important drivers for composing are communication and emotion.
 I want everyone to feel what I am talking about in a composition.
 That is why I love to write for the human voice.